Darrell K. Williams

-Darrell Kenneth Williams is an American lieutenant general who has served as president of Hampton University since 2022.
+Darrell Keith Williams is an American lieutenant general who has served as president of Hampton University since 2022.
 He previously served as a general officer in the United States Army directing the Defense Logistics Agency until July 8, 2020.
 He also headed the Combined Arms Support Command and Sustainment Center of Excellence and was the senior mission commander at Fort Gregg-Adams in Virginia.

 Williams is the founding chair of the Mary S. Peake Fellowship, a one-year program for next-generation leaders helping local businesses grow, named in honor of Mary S. Peake.

 Early life

 A native of West Palm Beach, Florida, Williams was commissioned into the Army Quartermaster Corps at Hampton Institute, Hampton, Virginia in 1983.
 He was a Distinguished Military Graduate and also earned a Bachelor of Arts degree in Psychology.
 He also became a member of Gamma Iota chapter of Alpha Phi Alpha fraternity.

 Education

 His post graduate education includes: Master's degree in Military Arts and Sciences from the School of Advanced Military Studies of the United States Army Command and General Staff College, Fort Leavenworth, Kansas; Master's degree in National Security and Strategic Studies (Distinguished Graduate) from the National War College, Fort McNair, Washington D.C.; and master's degree in Business Management (Logistics) from the Pennsylvania State University, State College, PA in 1991.